 Marrakech Food Tours

-You can read all about No Marrakech visit would be complete without a good scrub at the hammam, but they are the first address when it comes to exploring food in Marrakech.
+You can read all about my friend Amanda and her Marrakech Food Tours here, but trust me - they are the first address when it comes to exploring food in Marrakech.

 The most beautiful phrase of the Arabic language to me: God willing.
 And while I'm not religious, it is my favorite reply when I say 'see you soon' to people in Marrakech.